I LOVE this super easy way to make a DIY Wood Picture Frame, with 2 pieces of trim molding and a Miter Saw. Easy Steps and Video Guide.

 You can pretty easily build a picture or canvas frame any size you need with just a Miter Saw and a Brad Nailer.

-BUT, today’s DIY picture frame is all about getting the beautiful detail that you see in store-bought frames and on pretty artwork.
+BUT, today’s DIY wood trim picture frame is all about getting the beautiful detail that you see in store-bought frames and on pretty artwork.

 AND, I was able to get that detail I wanted with just 2 pieces of trim molding.
 Yay!!!